golden-layout/golden-layout-ng-app/README.md

 # GoldenLayoutNgApp

-This application demonstrates how to use GoldenLayout inside an Angular (version 10) application.
+This application demonstrates how to use GoldenLayout inside an Angular application.

 It uses the a preliminary (at the time of this writing) port of GoldenLayout to TypeScript which can be downloaded from:
   [https://github.com/pbklink/golden-layout](https://github.com/pbklink/golden-layout)